c4cs/c4cs.github.io/_commands/basics/du.md

 ~~~

 ### `du -a`
-displays all files in cwd and files in folders of cwd with amount of space used in kilobytes.
+Displays all files in cwd and files in folders of cwd with amount of space used in kilobytes.

 ~~~ bash
 $ du -a